civio/medicamentalia/_articles/contraceptives/data.en.md

 Mothers-in-law, fathers, or even medical or pharmaceutical services, among others, may intervene in a woman's birth control decisions.
 The Network for Sexual and Reproductive Rights in Mexico (DDESER) did a study of contraceptive distribution under two different governments.
 They interviewed managers, doctors, civil servants, and users.
 They even sent mystery shoppers posing as customers.
 They found health centres that refused to give condoms to youth, where the condoms piled up until they expired, or where they don't give the pill to single women, to give just two examples.

 It's increasingly rare for women not to know about birth control, to lack access, or not to be able to afford it.
-But in West and Central Africa, those reasons, were mentioned by more than ten percent of respondents in the Guttmacher study.
+But in West and Central Africa, those reasons were given by more than ten percent of respondents in the Guttmacher study.
 In Mexico, Patricia Ortega of DDSER says that some university students, "don't even know how to use a condom."
 When asked about how many times a condom can be used, 15.5% of respondents to the [Mexican National Health and Nutrition Survey](http://ensanut.insp.mx/informes/ENSANUT2012ResultadosNacionales.pdf){:target="_blank"} responded incorrectly.

 <div class="panel">
 {% include blockquote-media.html img="contraceptives/fanta-jatta-thumb" quote="Poverty is not just the lack of money, or material, it's also the inability to make choices." author="Fanta Jatta" author_description="Women's Rights Specialist at Action Aid International in Banjul, The Gambia" %}